FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 </details>
 </blockquote>

 Sike!
 It's a trick question.
 You don't get to choose.
-You may think, that you should choose what ever looks best, but in matters of taste, the customer *isn't* always right.
+You may think, that you should choose what ever looks best, but in matters of taste, the customer _isn't_ always right.

 <img src="salty.jpg" style="max-height: 300px">

 Unless your data has specific structure, there is actually one colormap type that you should be using or basing your color settings on - "Perceptually Uniform", like the [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) family of colormaps.
 We won't dive into such a deep topic here, but the main points are this:

 - If you choose from the Perceptually Uniform ones, then printing your data in black and white will still have the "cold" parts dark and "hot" parts bright
   - This is not a given with colorful options like jet, which modify mainly just the hue whilst ignoring perceived lightness
 - People with color blindness will still be able to interpret your data correctly

 Reasons as for this and why other colormaps are dangerous for judging critical information are presented here by [Stefan van der Walt](https://github.com/stefanv) and [Nathaniel J. Smith](https://github.com/njsmith).

-<div class="center-child"><iframe width="560" height="315" src="https://www.youtube.com/embed/xAoljeRJ3lU?si=vxcupZ7q-JhcCXFm&amp;start=50" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>
+<div class="center-child"><iframe width="100%" style="aspect-ratio: 1.78;" src="https://www.youtube.com/embed/xAoljeRJ3lU?si=vxcupZ7q-JhcCXFm&amp;start=50" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

 #### Still performance free?

 We talked about tinting being essentially performance free.
 When talking about (small 1D-) LUTs it gets complicated, though the answer is still probably yes.
 The main concern comes from us creating something called a "dependant texture read".
 We are triggering one texture read based on the result of another.
 In graphics programming, a performance sin, as we eliminate a whole class of possible optimized paths, that graphics drivers consider.

 GPUs have textures caches, which our LUT will have no problem fitting into and will probably make LUT textures read very cheap.
 To measure things performance this finely, how caches are hit and the like, we required advanced debugging tools, which are platform specific.
 There is [Nvidia NSight](https://developer.nvidia.com/blog/identifying-shader-limiters-with-the-shader-profiler-in-nvidia-nsight-graphics/), which allows you to break down the performance of each step in the shader, though OpenGL is unsupported for this.
 Either way, this is not the topic of this article.
-There *is* one more thing though...
+There _is_ one more thing though...

 You can perform polynomial approximations of a colormap and thus side-step the LUT texture read.
 The next WebGL fragment shader features a polynomial approximation of viridis.
 It was created by [Matt Zucker](https://mzucker.github.io/), available on [ShaderToy](https://www.shadertoy.com/view/WlfXRN) including polynomials for other colormaps.
 Compare both the original colormap exported as a LUT and the approximation exported as a LUT in the following two stripes.
 Remarkably close.